netscaler/cloud-native-getting-started/gcp/README.md

      xxx.xxx.xxx.xxx    prometheus.beverages.com
      ```

-    Replace above **"xxx.xxx.xxx.xxx"** with VIP or Client traffic public IP of tier-1-adc(VPX) , To get IPs go to Compute Engine > VM instances and double click on **"citrix-adc-tier1-vpx"** scroll down to for nics as shown below
+    Replace above **"xxx.xxx.xxx.xxx"** with VIP or Client traffic public IP of tier-1-adc(VPX) , To get IPs go to Compute Engine > VM instances and double click on **"citrix-adc-tier1-vpx"** scroll down for nics as shown below

     ![GCP](./media/cpx-ingress-image-34.png)

+    Copy Client/VIP traffic External IP and replace all **"XXX.XXX.XXX.XXX"** with IP in your host file

     ![GCP](./media/cpx-ingress-image-35.png)

-1. Now you can access each application over the Internet.
-For example, `https://hotdrink.beverages.com`.
+13. Now you can access each application over the Internet.
+For example, `https://hotdrink.beverages.com` or `http://hotdrink.beverages.com`

+    >Here HTTP to HTTPS redirect is enabled using smart annotations, so you can acess url from either https(443) or http(80)

      ![GCP](./media/cpx-ingress-image14a.png)